-Plant-based beef burgers could be about to have a much bigger impact on global beef consumption than many may realise, the 400M Ag Tech Investment conference in Toowoomba was told yesterday.
+Plant-based beef burgers could have a much bigger impact on global beef consumption than many people might think, the 400M Ag Tech Investment conference in Toowoomba was told yesterday.

 The world is shifting fast towards plant-based proteins, much faster than a lot of people may be aware, leading ag tech investor Andrew Kelly, BioPacific Partners, warned.